 Juniper berries have a much less complex flavor, which makes them less versatile.
 Unlike allspice berries, they are not usually used in desserts.
 To tone down the pine notes and get a closer match to allspice’s flavor profile, combine the juniper berries with black peppercorns, cinnamon, and cloves.

-What are the best ways to use allspice and what are the best ways to use juniper berries?
+What are the best ways to use allspice?
+Juniper berries?